Days: Tue, Thu, Fri, Sat, Sun

-Inclusions: All port fees for one day and all local Russian taxes; Visa-free formalities; Private vehicle; English/or German/or Spanish/or Italian/or French local Guide; Entrance tickets to the museums; Lunch in local restaurant (3 courses, tea/coffee, mineral water); One pass for the camera per person in the museums; 2 bottles of mineral water per person in the vehicle.
+Included: All port fees for one day and all local Russian taxes; visa-free entry formalities; private vehicle; English/or German/or Spanish/or Italian/or French-speaking local guide; entrance tickets to the museums; lunch at a local restaurant (3-course meal, tea/coffee, mineral water); one camera pass per person in all museums; 2 bottles of mineral water per person in the vehicle.

 Excluded: Gratuities to the guide and driver.

 The magnificent stories and legends, the luxurious sites and delights of the Russian Cultural Capital are waiting for you!

 The shore excursion starts at 9am.
 Your guide will meet you on the pier at 9am and take you for the whole day tour including excursions to the most well-known museums of St.Petersburg: the Peter and Paul Fortress, Saint Isaak’s Cathedral and Church of the Savior on Blood.
 Then you will have a lunch in one of the city restaurants.
 After lunch, you will visit the most famous museum in Russia: The State Hermitage Museum.
 By 6pm we will bring you back to the ship.

 The Peter & Paul Fortress

-Located on the banks of the beautiful Neva River, the towering Peter and Paul Fortress dominates the skyline of St Petersburg.
-Built in 18th century, the fortress is a must-see attraction for anyone interested in the city's rich history.
+Located on the banks of the beautiful Neva River, the towering Peter and Paul Fortress dominates the skyline of St. Petersburg.
+Built in the 18th century, the fortress is a must-see attraction for anyone interested in the city's rich history.

 Established in 1703 by Peter the Great, the Peter and Paul Fortress has held some high-profile criminals in its prison cells, including 'Crime and Punishment' author Fyodor Dostoevsky and Lenin's right-hand man, Leon Trotsky.

-The fortress is also home to the famous Cathedral of St Peter and Paul, the city's oldest, dating back to 1712.
+The fortress is also home to the famous Saints Peter and Paul, the city's oldest cathedral, dating back to 1712.
 The cathedral's majestic bell tower and its flying angel figurine exemplify the city's architectural splendor.
-St. Peter and St. Pauls Cathedral served as a burial-vault for the members of the Romanov dynasty.
+The Peter and Paul Cathedral served as a burial-vault for the members of the Romanov dynasty.

 St. Isaac's Cathedral